tickelton/TWAMP8266/README.md

 On first boot the ESP8266 will not be able to connect to your WiFi since the network name and password are not set by default.

-To set the WiFi credentials connect to tye serical console and interrupt normal startup by hitting *Return* within the first 5 seconds after device startup.
+To set the WiFi credentials connect to the serial console and interrupt normal startup by hitting *Return* within the first 5 seconds after device startup.
 You will be presented with the following prompt that allows you to configure your network.

 ```